isabella232/heat-poverty-station-share/README.md

 `white_popu`: White population of the Census tract as of 2017

-`_median`: The median raster pixel heat value for the Census tract.
+`_median`: The median raster pixel heat value for the Census tract in degrees kelvin.
 Note this is __surface temperature__, not ambient temperature.
-Sometimes scaled 0 => 255, sometimes scaled with higher numbers.
-There is a way to convert these to Farenheit, but that is not something we pursued.

 ## Simplified files